 CLICK HERE to watch the YouTube video.

-I got Andrea to demonstrate the exercises.
+I got Andrea to demonstrate the exercises to heal knee pain.

-#1 – Foam Rolling Out The Thigh
+1. Foam Rolling Out the Thigh

 Foam Rolling Out the Thigh

 Perform one set of 5 reps in a smooth, controlled movement with a quick stop at the end and an intensity that massages and loosens up your quad muscles.
 Do not make this too light or too painful.